Stress Leading to Drug Abuse and Addiction

 - Mood swings

-- Frequent colds due to compromised immune system
+- Frequent colds due to the compromised immune system

 - Irritability and impatience

 Some of these individuals may develop an anxiety disorder.
 Anxiety disorder is the most common mental health disorder, with an estimated 40 million adults affected by it according to the Anxiety and Depression Association of America.
 Within the anxiety spectrum, there are several ways anxiety is manifested.
 These include:

 - Obsessive-compulsive disorder

 When stress levels are perpetually high, it is wise to seek professional therapy to learn ways to reduce stress and promote relaxation.
 This may help the individual avoid using drugs or alcohol as a means of coping.